-Take a bird's eye view of the entire glaciers, ice-laden places and beautiful shapes created by the icebergs.
+2. Get a bird's eye view of entire glaciers, ice-laden vistas, and beautiful shapes created by the icebergs.

-Check out the snow ecosystem of wild snow bears, leopards and other animals who form part of the Antarctic ecology.
+4. Check out the snowy ecosystem of wildlife who form part of the Antarctic ecology.

-The 8-Days trip of Antarctica with the highlights of flight adventure with starting from Punta Arenas in Chile.
-From here, you will be flying to King George Island where you will embark on the ship.
-You will be spending 3 days aboard the ship to check out places such as the South Shetland Islands.
-Again, you will disembark at King George Island to fly back to Punta Arenas for the proceedings of departure.
+This 8-Day trip to Antarctica begins with a flight adventure starting from Punta Arenas in Chile.
+From here, you will fly to King George Island where you will embark on the ship.
+You will spend 3 days aboard the ship to check out places such as the South Shetland Islands.
+At the end of the tour, you will disembark at King George Island to fly back to Punta Arenas for your international departure.

-The first day would mark your arrival in the city of Punta Arenas in Chile which is also the most populated cities in Southern Patagonia.
-It is here that you will be meeting your Antarctica tours agent who will help you settle down in your pre-booked hotel.
-The timing of your arrival in the city would define how you would be spending your entire day.
-If you arrive early, you can have the option of visiting the city which has some beautiful tourist location as well.
-The city of Punta Arenas is located on the Strait of Magellan, a passageway that connects the Atlantic and the Pacific Ocean.
-Over the past decade, this city has been used as a base for the excursions to Antarctica.
-It is here that you will be taking the overhead flight to King George Island.
-Apart from that, the city has some beautiful location that you can visit during the day.
-You can start with the Plaza Muñoz Gamero which has a dedicated memorial to explore the Ferdinand Magellan while another museum by the name of Museo Nao Victoria contains the replica of one of his galleons.
+Arrive in the city of Punta Arenas in Chile, which is also the most populated city in Southern Patagonia.
+It is here that you will be meeting your guide who will transfer you to your hotel.
+If you arrive early, you have the option of touring the city of Punta Arenas, which is located on the Strait of Magellan, a passageway that connects the Atlantic and the Pacific Oceans.
+Your guide will take you to the Plaza Muñoz Gamero which has a dedicated memorial to explorer Ferdinand Magellan, while the Museo Nao Victoria contains the replica of one of his galleons.
 Enjoy the beautiful nightlife of the place before you board the flight the next day.

-In the morning of the next day, your Antarctica tour agent will help you take the flight from the Punta Arenas International Airport towards King George Island.
-Through the course of the flight, you will be crossing the legendary Drake Passage in some hours of flight.
-From the flight, you can see some sights that you will remember throughout your life.
-Check out the stretching white sheet below you submerging into the vast seas.
-You can see the icebergs, descending glaciers and other stunning picturesque sceneries from the top.
-In some hours flight, you will be landing at King George’s island which is the largest island in the South Shetland Island group.
+This morning, your guide will transfer you to the airport for the flight from the Punta Arenas International Airport towards King George Island.
+Through the course of the flight, you will cross the legendary Drake Passage.
+Check out the white sheet stretching below you submerging into the vast sea.
+You can see the icebergs, descending glaciers and other stunning picturesque scenery during the flight.
+Land at King George’s island which is the largest island in the South Shetland Island group.
 It lies around 120 km off the coast of the Antarctica Continent in the South Ocean.
-The Island was named on King George III.
-The best part of the tour would be when you descend from the flight as you walk around 1.6 km towards the shore from where you will be picked by Zodiac to be transferred to sail in the Ferry ton the Antarctic Peninsula.
+Now the adventure really begins as you descend from the flight and walk towards the shore where you will be picked by Zodiac to be transferred to sail in the expedition ship to the Antarctic Peninsula.

-Days 3 to Days 6: Visiting Antarctic Peninsula and the South Shetland Islands
+Days 3 - 6: Visiting Antarctic Peninsula and the South Shetland Islands

-Each arrival is extraordinary and is reliant on climate, however consistently shows new sightings and photograph openings, and soon you can differentiate between an Adélie, Gentoo and chinstrap penguin.
-You may take a Zodiac voyage looking for whales and chunks of ice one day, trailed by a climb to a penguin rookery the following day.
-From the blasting sound of a calving icy mass to the rush of spotting zenith predators like panther seals and executioner whales in real life, you'll get up ahead of schedule and welcome every day with a feeling of experience and a longing to investigate during this unmatched travel involvement.
-Your Expedition Team will go with all of you en route, giving bits of knowledge into the spots you visit.
+Each landing is dependent on weather and the whims of the wildlife, however, there are consistently new sightings and photographic opportunities.
+Soon you would be able to differentiate between an Adélie, Gentoo, and Chinstrap Penguins.
+You may take a Zodiac voyage looking for whales and chunks of ice one day, followed by a climb to a penguin rookery the following day.
+From the blasting sound of a calving icy mass to the rush of spotting predators like panther seals and killer whales in real life, each day will be an unforgettable adventure.

 Day 7: Arrival at King George Island, Disembarkation and Fly to Punta Arenas

-On the seventh day of the trip, you will be coming back to King George’s Island where you will disembark from the ship.
-It is here that you can take the flight back to the city of Punta Arenas for your departure.
+On the final day of the trip, you will return to King George’s Island where you will disembark from the ship.
+Fly back to Punta Arenas for your international departure.